Softr vs. Bolt

 Softr includes its own native relational database and also connects directly to 15+ external data sources, including Airtable, HubSpot, Google Sheets, Notion, Supabase, and SQL databases.
 All app components—forms, tables, dashboards, workflows, and AI-generated blocks—work on top of the same structured data model.

-This reduces dependencies and makes it easier to scale apps without introducing technical debt.
+This level of data control and visibility reduces dependencies and makes it easier to scale apps without introducing technical debt.

 Teams commonly build CRMs, partner and client portals, dashboards, onboarding tools, request and approval systems, creator or program portals, and multi-team operational apps.